MS in Nursing

 View your nursing career from a new perspective while developing skills for nurse leadership in patient-centered health care delivery or educational settings.
 At Saint Joseph’s College of Maine, our CCNE-accredited nursing programs help practicing RNs and motivated nursing students earn a Master of Science in Nursing degree that prepares them for meaningful work in leadership roles — all while studying online.*

 *The baccalaureate degree program in nursing and master’s degree program in nursing and the post-graduate APRN certificate program at Saint Joseph’s College is accredited by the Commission on Collegiate Nursing Education, 655 K Street, NW, Suite 750, Washington, DC 20001, 202-887-6791.
 The pre-licensure baccalaureate program is also approved by the Maine State Board of Nursing.

 Purpose-driven graduate Nursing programs that fit your busy schedule

 Enjoy the flexibility of an online Master of Science in Nursing program studying alongside other motivated students who strive to impact patient outcomes and advance in their careers along the way.
 This program will allow you to:

 - Complete your degree wherever, whenever — in as few as two years: Enroll full time, or spread out courses to fit your schedule, as long as you complete the program within five years.
-No on-campus residency required (with the exception of the Adult-Gerontology Acute Care Nurse Practitioner program).
+No on-campus residency required (with the exception of our Nurse Practitioner programs).